 5.07 The plastic covers on the 680-type transmitter snap into place.
 First, remove the stationary cover by squeezing with fingers on the front and back surface and lifting gently.
-Second, pry up the rocker cover lifting along the edge adjacent to the thumb wheel.
+Second, pry up the rocker cover with fingers, lifting along the edge adjacent to the thumb wheel.

 The loudspeaker set and transmitter are designed so that color significant components can be easily changed.
-In order to reduce shelf inventory it is suggested that the kits listed in paragraph 2.08 be stocked instead of extra loudspeaker sets and transmitters.
+In order to reduce shelf inventory it is suggested that the kits listed in 2.08 be stocked instead of extra loudspeakers and transmitters.

-D. Change of Loudspeaker Set Card
+Change of Loudspeaker Set Cord

-5.08 First remove housing as in paragraph 5.06.
+5.08 First remove housing as in 5.06.
+Next, loosen the screws that hold the spade tips, and remove the spade tips.

-Two of the mounting cord leads are secured individually, the rest are permanently connected to plastic wafer strips (see Fig. 4).
-Loosen, but do not remove screws that secure individual leads and wafer strips.
-Do not attempt to remove spade tips from wafer strips.
 Next remove the screw that fastens the stay band of the cord.
-Slide the spade tips and wafers through the hole in the bottom of the plastic chassis.
+Slide the spade tips and wafers out the hole in the bottom of the plastic chassis.
 To install the new cord, reverse the procedures.

-Note: Be careful not to damage the circuit board, particularly the flexible areas of the bends
+Note: Be careful not to damage the circuit board, particularly the flexible areas of the bends.